simonbirtles/terraform-provider-aci/README.md

 # terraform-provider-aci

+This was before Cisco released their own (I did ask them if they were doing one and they said no !!) :-) I would have liked to have the ACI Model schema to get rid of a whole lot of code and have the models dynamically added and version selection ability, but Cisco told me it didn't exist.

 This is the repository for the Terraform Cisco ACI provider which is used to work with Terraform and Cisco ACI.

 ### Provides: